-The aim of project work in M.Sc (H.S.)
-4th semester is to expose the students to Instrumentation, Power Electronics, Microcontroller and DSP, Digital communication.
-It may include development of pulse processing electronic modules, power supplies, software-controlled equipment in a research laboratory, or fabrication of a device.
-Project work based on participation in some ongoing research activity or analysis of data or review of some research papers is excluded.
-A student will work under the guidance of a faculty member from the department before the end of the 3rd semester.
-Scientists and Engineers from other departments of the university and Institutes in and around Chandigarh can act as co-supervisors.
-A report of nearly 50 pages about the work done in the project (typed on both the sides of the paper and properly bound) will be submitted by a date to be announced by the PGAPMEC.
-Assessment of the work done under the project will be carried out by a committee on the basis of grasp of the problem assigned, effort put in the execution of the project, degree of interest shown in learning the methodology, report prepared, and viva-voce/seminar, etc as per guidelines prepared by the PGAPMEC
+The aim of project work in M.Sc.(H.S.)
+4th semesters is to expose some of the students (20) to preliminaries and methodology of research and as such it may consist of review of some research papers, development of a laboratory experiment, fabrication of a device, working out some problem, participation in some ongoing research activity, analysis of data, etc. Project work can be in Experimental Physics or Theoretical Physics in the thrust as well as non-thrust research areas of the department.

+A student opting for this course will be attached to one teacher of the department before the end of the 3rd semester.
+A report of about 30 pages about the work done in the project (typed on both the sides of the paper and properly bound) will be submitted by a date to be announced by the PGAPMEC.
+Assessment of the work done under the project will be carried out by a committee on the basis of effort put in the execution of the project, interest shown in learning the methodology, report prepared, grasp of the problem assigned and vivavoce/seminar, etc as per guidelines prepared by the PGAPMEC.